sarveshmokhare/ocs-task-frontend/README.md

 Features:
 1. User signs in.
-2. Logs in with the token with the credentials and receives a JWT accessToken.
+2. Logs in with the credentials and receives a JWT accessToken.
 3. Inside the portal, the user can edit the details and save them.
 4. When the user logs out, loses the JWT accessToken.
 5. Also the user can delete her account from the portal.